karthikeyan2002/RangaaDentalIntern/README.md

 :..# Getting Started with This web application using react js.

-## Available Scripts
+  ## Scripts to run the program:

-In the project directory, you can run:
+After installing node js in ur system, In the project directory, you can run:

 ### `npm install`